I just collected a loooooong list for you – from museums to sightseeing and quirky bars and hidden gems.

 3. Discover new Artists

-She even has many many songs on the Youtube channel and gives concerts.
+She even has a lot of songs on the Youtube channel and plays concerts.
 Check out her Youtube Channel here.
+You can find her most of the time next to the London Eye.
+This is where she performs too.

 One of our favorite songs?
 Streets of London, click below: